NeferLS/stock-forecast-dashboard/errorReport.md

 properly.

 2. Everytime I'd fetch a .csv file I'd have to manually erase the second row of trash because if not, matplotlib would go crazy with the trends.

+3. When it came to training the model, I chose LSTM in order to create better quality predictions.
+I had to install `tensorflow` and I couldnt with my normal `venv`, so I created an enviroment using anaconda.

+4. Using recursive prediction accumulates mistakes over time.
+First model I trained looked good in the beginning... not so good in the end.
+I overtrained the model and future predictions were no good.

+5. Switched to bidirectional LSTM to improve future predictions.
+I Have to add more steps